-On the day of the procedure and upon start-up of the Fusion-S Software (see Figures 7.4 and 7.4.1), the system diagnostics at the Start task should be used to run and Test Tank Pressure Test and Laser FootPedal Test.
+On the day of the procedure and upon start-up of the Fusion-S Software (see Figures 7.4 and

+7.4.1), the system diagnostics at the Start task should be used to run Test Tank Pressure Test and Laser FootPedal Test.

-- Ensure the CO2 tanks have been completely opened at the Equipment Rack - Select the Cooling System button and click the Run Tank Pressure Test icon - After the test is successful, the display should look similar to the image above - Select the Laser System button and click the Run Foot Pedal Test button - Depress the laser foot pedal attached to the Control Workstation for 3 sec and release - At successful completion, the display should look similar to the image to the right
+- Ensure the CO2 tanks have been completely opened at the Equipment Rack - Select the Cooling System button and click the Run Tank Pressure Test icon After the test is successful, the display should now appear as shown (image above right) - Select the Laser System button and click the Run Foot Pedal Test button - Depress the laser foot pedal attached to the Control Workstation for 3 sec and release d now appear as sh own (image above right) Rack Hardware Cooling System Laser System Probe Driver MRI System Connectivity ✓ Laser System Laser Status: Standby ✓ Foot Pedal Not Pressed ✓ Foot Pedal Test Run Foot Pedal Test Passed.
+Time Since Last Run: 00:02:16 Probe Driver Manual Motion Probe Driver Manual Motion Automatic Manual

+- At successful completion, the display should look similar to the image to the right